spacecowboy/AndroidTutorialContentProvider/readme.md

 over a simple ArrayAdapter will be that if the data changes, the list will change, all by itself, as it happens.

+### What's a Loader
+Loader is a class offered by the Android Framework.
+It loads (surprise) data in a background thread and offers a callback interface to allow you to use that data once it's loaded.
+We will focus entirely on the case of using the Loader together with a database cursor.
+You can use a Loader to load anything in the background though.
+So if you have data stored as txt files, you can use a Loader then as well.

 ### What's SQLite and why do I want to store data in a database
 SQLite is a dialect of SQL, which stands for *Simple Query Language*.
 There are many dialects of SQL and this is the one supported by Android.
 It is a light and